-Use this guide to find resources and tools for TDM.
+Use this guide to find secondary data sources for your research, including text-based platforms, statistics portals, and research data repositories.
 See the Data visualisation guide for information about visually presenting your data.

 There is no specific exception in the Copyright Act for text or data mining.
 Copying or reformatting material without permission may therefore infringe copyright.
 See Australian Government: Text and data mining for more information on current law.